National Symbols of India

 National Emblem of India

 Four lions are pictured on the summit of an Ashokan pillar at Sarnath, near Varanasi, in the Uttar Pradesh state.
 Its base has the Dharma Chakra, also known as the Wheel of Law, with carvings of an elephant, a horse, a bull, and a lion spaced apart by intervening wheels over a bell-shaped lotus.
-The Indian Government designated this symbol as its National Emblem on January 26, 1950.
+The Indian Government designated this symbol as its National Emblem of India on January 26, 1950.

 National Flower of India

 The title of being India’s National Flower belongs to the water lily, a member of the Nymphaea family of aquatic plants.
-The large, lovely pink blossoms feature broad, precisely arranged petals that exude a sense of tranquilly and elegance.
+The large, lovely pink blossoms feature broad, precisely arranged petals that exude a sense of tranquillity and elegance.

 National Fruit of India

 Indians have long referred to ripe, meaty mangoes as the King of all fruits, and they are undoubtedly delicious.
-Spiced pickles, a staple of Indian cuisine, can be made from the raw ones.
+Spiced pickles, a staple of Indian cuisine, can be made from raw ones.
 Mangoes are the most widely cultivated fruits in the tropical world and are native to India.
 They are members of the Mangifera indica species.